Help us improve your experience.

 Choose an authentication server for validating usernames and passwords, certificates, or other authentication factors provided by users.

-• Mist Auth—Select this option if you want to configure Juniper Mist Access Assurance, a cloud-based authentication service from Mist, on your switch.
-For this option to work, you also need to use a port with dot1x or MAB authentication.
-For more information, see the 'Introducing Mist Access Assurance' section on this product updates page.
+• Mist Auth—Configure Juniper Mist Access Assurance, a cloud-based authentication service, on your switch.
+For this option to work, you must use a port with dot1x or MAB authentication.
+For information, see the Juniper Mist Access Assurance Guide.

 • RADIUS—Select this option to configure a RADIUS authentication server and an accounting server, for enabling dot1x port authentication at the switch level.
 For the dot1x port authentication to work, you also need to create a port profile that uses dot1x authentication, and you must assign that profile to a port on the switch.